debfdias/GoBarber/README.md

 ```

 <h4 align="center">
-  Made with ❤️ by debs. 👋🏻 [Get in touch!](https://www.linkedin.com/in/debfdias/)
+  Made with ❤️ by debs. 👋🏻 <a href="https://www.linkedin.com/in/debfdias/">Get in touch!</a>
 </h4>